01 Mar Donald Trump’s Second Impeachment

 Complex Arguments are Presented Step-by-Step

 This case study also demonstrates some interesting features of how Endoxa Learning represents arguments.
-Here is a screenshot of the whole argument graph, from the point of view of the prosecution (note: blue statements are true and red are false).
+Here is a screenshot of the whole of the Trump impeachment argument graph, from the point of view of the prosecution (note: blue statements are true and red are false).
 It’s an extensive network of arguments, so the diagram is quite big and perhaps a little intimidating.
 Previous argument mapping softwares have struggled with getting across complex arguments like this.
 But Endoxa Learning handles this by taking a step-by-step approach.

 The argument is formed of a number argument steps, each of which connects its premises to its conclusion via an argument type.
 The argument steps are joined together to form the whole argument.
 When the student starts the lesson, the argument steps are presented one-by-one.
 At the end, the student sees the whole argument graph, but only after they have understood all the steps which comprise it.
 Then the student can appreciate the overall structure of the argument, without being confused by the detail.